jupyter-book/mystmd/docs/figures.md

 ---
-title: Images, figures & videos
+title: Images, Figures and Videos
-short_title: Images and videos
+short_title: Images & Videos
 description: MyST Markdown allows you to create images and figures in your documents, including cross-referencing content throughout your pages.
 thumbnail: ./thumbnails/figures.png
 ---